-(i) Were the replacements the same shape and type as the ones you replaced?

-window or door openings?

-(iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):
+- (i) Were the replacements the same shape and type as the ones you replaced? - (ii) Did this work involve any changes to the window or door openings? - (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):